 \section{Method}

-In \AlgName, we consider a tactile sensor mounted on a robotic arm end-effector, along with access to the end-effector pose $\mathcal{P}_t \in SE(3)$ from forward kinematics (FK) interacting with an unknown fixed 3D object.
-The goal is to navigate across the entire surface of an unknown object within a limited workspace to collect tactile data for the above-mentioned reasons in Sec. \ref{sec:introduction}.
+In \AlgName, we consider a tactile sensor mounted on a robotic arm end-effector interacting with an unknown fixed 3D object.
+We have access to the end-effector pose $\mathcal{P}_t \in SE(3)$ from the forward kinematics (FK).
+The goal is to navigate an unknown object's entire surface within a limited workspace to collect tactile data for the reasons mentioned in Sec. \ref{sec:introduction}.
 At time $t$, the model will utilize consecutive tactile data $\{O_{t}, O_{t-1}, \ldots, O_{t-(k-1)}\}$ to generate exploratory action $a_t \in SE(3)$ based on $k$ recent observations.
 The effectiveness of the Completeness process heavily relies on the robot's exploration algorithm.

-An exploration policy, denoted as $\pi_\theta$ (referred to as the explorer) determines the next action, $\arg\max_{a_{t}} \pi_\theta(a_{t}|s_t)$, based on state $s_t$ to maximize cumulative reward (Sec. \ref{method: reward}) which serves as an estimate of coverage over an unknown object's shape.
+An exploration policy, denoted as $\pi_\theta$ (referred to as the explorer) determines the next action, $\arg\max_{a_{t}} \pi_\theta(a_{t}|s_t)$, based on state $s_t$ to maximize the cumulative reward (Sec. \ref{method: reward}) which serves as an estimate of area coverage over an unknown object's surface.
 Therefore, the problem formulation of \AlgName\, encompasses four key components: